 When you file an application for Medical Assistance, your case manager will calculate your monthly income over a six-month period.
 Your six-month income will be compared to the Medical Assistance income scale for your household’s size.
 The difference is your “spend-down” amount.
 The following is an example of how we calculate eligibility.

 - You and your three children apply for Medical Assistance on May 1, 2013

-- The case manager determines your income is $3,000 a month
+- The case manager determines your income is $3,000 per month

-- The Income Scale for a household of four is $2,131 a month
+- The Income Scale for a household of four is $2,131 per month

 The final amount means you need $5,214 in medical bills to reduce your spend-down amount to within the program limit.
 Your case will be placed in a “preserved” status for the remainder of the consideration period.
 This allows you to provide medical bills equal to or greater than the spend-down amount without having to reapply.